 Want to have a tax-free equity and savings option fund investment in the Philippines?
-Well, now you can by opening your SSS Provident Fund.
-SSS has launched their Provident Fund for employees, self-employed, voluntary members and OFWs who are interested to open this Personal Equity and Savings Option also called SSS PESO fund.
+Well, now you can, by opening your SSS Provident Fund.
+SSS has launched their Provident Fund for eligible SSS members wanting to earn money from their investment.

 What is SSS Provident Fund?

 SSS Provident Fund is a type of investment created to supplement the SSS benefits of members.
 Your funds are invested on sovereign guaranteed investments, where 65% is allocated for retirement, and 35% is for medical and general purposes.
 SSS PESO accounts will be charged a 1% administration fee annually.

 The Social Security System offers this type of investment fund to the following members:

 - Voluntary Members